CarlosHenriqueMatos/dataExplorationAndML/README.md

-# neuralNetworksForCompetitions
+# Neural Networks For Competitions
-The main goal of this repository is posts codes using neural networks in kaggle competitions and others plataforms and explain the code in an youtube video, as we known, classical algoritms achieve good results, especially when using a good feature engenering and model ensamble, but i want to work with neural networks.
+The main goal of this repository is posts codes using neural networks in kaggle competitions and others plataforms and explain the code in an youtube video, as we known, classical algoritms achieve good results, especially when using a good feature engenering and model ensamble, but i want to work with neural networks, somethimes i can use classical algoritms for benchmark.

+The first one code will be titanic, almost everybody begin using it and i will too.
+Without high goals, just for fun and knowledge.